interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 * ``ERR_MIN_AMOUNT``: The remaining DOT collateral (converted from the requested BTC replacement value given the current exchange rate) would be below the ``MinimumCollateralVault`` as defined in ``VaultRegistry``.
-* ``ERR_UNAUTHORIZED``: The caller of the replace request is not the specified Vault, and hence not authorized to take this action.
+* ``ERR_UNAUTHORIZED = Unauthorized: Caller must be associated Vault``: The caller of this function is not the associated Vault, and hence not authorized to take this action.

 *Substrate* ::

   fn requestReplace(origin, amount: U256, timeout: BlockNumber) -> Result {...}

+.. todo:: Check how to attach DOT value to transactions.

 Preconditions
 ...............